Investigations into Proof Structures: Proofs of from by ATP Systems

 The small \Dterm size apparently comes for the price of a slight extension of the maximal size of MGTs: For $\DSHORT$ the maximal value of \xatt{FT} is 17 and the maximal value of \xatt{FH} is 7, compared to 15 and~6 for $\DMER$ and $\DLUK$, respectively.
 Subproof~26 is the only one where the \xatt{DS} column has an empty value, indicating that it cannot be obtained by a PSP induction step from some subproof appearing at a row further above.
 Subproof~26 does not belong to the subproof of \Syll, subproof~27, which was obtained purely by PSP level enumeration, but to the supplements to prove \Peirce and \Simp.
 Figure~\ref{fig-luk-short-graph} shows just the proof of \Syll as a DAG.

-A further size reduction of our proof of \TP{LCL038-1} from Figure~\ref{fig-luk-short-graph} can be achieved with the combinatory compression introduced in \cite{cw:ccs}: The tree grammar obtained from a grammar-based tree compression tool \cite{lohrey:treerepair:2013} for the proof can be converted to a generalized form of \Dterm that permits leaves labeled by combinators expressing proof structure transformations of the original \Dterm.
-It has compacted size~19, height~15, but tree size~119 \cite{cw:sgcd}.
+A further size reduction of our proof of \TP{LCL038-1} from Fig.~\ref{fig-luk-short-graph} can be achieved with combinatory compression \cite{cw:ccs}: The tree grammar obtained from a grammar-based tree compression tool \cite{lohrey:treerepair:2013} for the proof can be converted to a generalized form of \Dterm that permits leaves labeled by combinators expressing proof structure transformations of the original \Dterm.
+It has compacted size~19, height~15, but tree size~119 \cite{cw:cdtools:2022}.